Frameworkium/frameworkium-core/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature/Enhancement request
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for this project
 title: "Feature request title here"
-labels: feature request
+labels: enhancement
 assignees: ''

 ---